What to Know about Tax Deductions for Business Travel

 - Other similar ordinary and necessary expenses related to the business travel

-Travel deductions for Armed Forces reservists
+Travel deductions for Armed Forces reservists:

-Members of a reserve component of the Armed Forces of the United States can claim a deduction for unreimbursed travel expenses paid during the performance of their duty.
+unreimbursed travel expenses paid during the performance of their duty.
 These travel expenses must be for travel more than 100 miles away from their home.

 Recordkeeping is important!